derekthomson1337/playgamesatwork/README.md

 If trs10 doesn't work, you won't be able to use the "run as admin" option.
 You'll need to sign in as that user!!

+//playing games IMPORTANT!!!

+rigth click open file location, and run as administrator or it won't launch!!